joe-p/webvirt/README.md

 **DO NOT RUN THIS ON A PUBLIC-FACING PORT!** As it stands, webvirt has no authentication or authorization built in.
 It is recommended to only expose webvirt to a trusted local network.
 If you really need authentication or authorization, use a web server with proper middleware.

 # Documentation
+The full documentation for the latest version (master branch) can be seen at https://joe-p.github.io/webvirt-redoc/.

-Since webvirt is built with FastAPI, the full documentation is accessible at `/docs` (Swagger UI) or `/redoc` (ReDoc).
+Since webvirt is built with FastAPI, the full documentation for the version you are running is accessible at `/docs` (Swagger UI) or `/redoc` (ReDoc).
 For example, with the default port/address: `http://localhost:5000/docs`.

 ## Endpoints